ncbroberg/starter-academic/content/publication/BROBERG_LUDOLPH/index.md

 ---
-title: "Migration and Redistributive Spending: Evidence from English Local Authorities"
+title: "Migration and Redistributive Spending: Evidence from Local Authorities in England"
 authors:
 - admin
 - Lars Ludolph